intel-lab-lkp/linux/Documentation/virt/kvm/x86/intel-tdx.rst

 module loaded in the system.
 It reports what features/capabilities are allowed to be configured to the TDX guest.

+Note, a CPUID feature bit that the TDX module reports as directly configurable is not necessarily reported as configurable by KVM.
+KVM omits features it doesn't support.
+Generally speaking, KVM reports a feature as configurable only if KVM supports the feature for both TDX and non-TDX VMs, though there are a handful of exceptions where KVM allows a feature for TDX guests that it never advertises for non-TDX VMs.
+Userspace must rely on KVM_TDX_CAPABILITIES to determine what can be passed in cpuid to KVM_TDX_INIT_VM.

 - id: KVM_TDX_CAPABILITIES
 - flags: must be 0
 - data: pointer to struct kvm_tdx_capabilities